 The modularity of the SIRIUS system means that the standard devices are perfectly matched from both a mechanical and an electrical point of view.
-As a straightforward means of assembling starter combinations, wiring kits are available for contactor assemblies for reversing and star-delta (wye-delta) start for size S2 with screw terminals, and for size S00 / S0 with various connection systems.
+Wiring kits for contactor assemblies for reversing and star-delta (wye-delta) start in various connection systems provide a straightforward means of assembling starter combinations.
 Assembly kits are available for mounting self-assembled load feeders on DIN rails or busbars.